Story of Crazy Sadie and Hell's Furnace

 Sadie went back to her old bait and kill tactics.
 Inviting unwitting suitors to bring money and then poison them.
 Occasionally she would simply drug them and bash their heads in while they were fast asleep.
 She learned from her mistake of not drugging the brother of Nickolas, who then escaped.
 By now the authorities were becoming more and more suspicious and began investigating.
 Ramon would do anything for Sadie and helped her carry the dead bodies down to the cellar and place them on her butchering table.
 Then Sadie cooked up food for her hogs, while Ramon buried unused body parts in ditches on the farm.

 Local children's spooky song

 The farm burns to the ground.

-The year was now September of 1858.
-People were asking many questions about so many men gone missing after they left to visit Sadie.
-She concocted a new plan to escape the, by now very suspicious detectives.
-So on several occasions she went to the constable and complained that she feared for her life.
+It was now September of 1858.
+People were beginning to ask many questions about so many men gone missing after they traveled to visit Sadie.
+She concocted a new plan to escape the detectives, who by now were becoming very suspicious.
+On several occasions, she went to the constable and complained that she feared for her life.
 Telling them that Ramon had threatened to burn her farm down and kill her.
 She was setting the scene to burn her own place down and fake her death.
 While blaming the crime on clueless Ramon.